 ECE Funding Handbook

-Welcome to the Early Childhood Funding Handbook.
-This Funding Handbook is issued under section 548(5) of the Education and Training Act 2020.
-The funding paid to licensed services is paid subject to the terms and conditions set out under this Handbook and must be complied with.
-The terms used in this Handbook are based in the Education (Early Childhood Services) Regulations 2008.
+The funding paid to licensed services is paid subject to the terms and conditions set out under this handbook and must be complied with.
+The terms used in this handbook are based in the Education (Early Childhood Services) Regulations 2008.

-- the Early Childhood Education (ECE) Funding Subsidy
+- the ECE Funding Subsidy

-- 20 Hours Early Childhood Education (ECE)
+- 20 Hours ECE funding

-Note: The information in the Funding Handbook does not apply to certificated playgroups.
-These services should contact their Ministry regional office for further information.
+The information in the Funding Handbook does not apply to certificated playgroups.

-Downloading the ECE Funding Handbook
+Download the ECE Funding Handbook

 ECE Funding Handbook downloads